mwat56/passlist/README.md

 Please refer to the [source code documentation](https://godoc.org/github.com/mwat56/passlist#TPassList) for further details ot the `TPassList` class.

-In the package's `_demo` folder you'll find the `pwaccess.go` program which implements the maintainance of password files with the following options:
+In the package's `_demo` folder you'll find the `pwaccess.go` program which implements the maintenance of password files with the following options:

     -add string
         <username> name of the user to add to the file (prompting for the password)